seer9/atlas-shell/permissions/README.md

-This is going to switch you to betty
+This directory is a collection of scripts for specific use.